 Japan has been captivating travellers since it first opened up to international trade in 1853.
 While its many traditions and cultural landmarks persist, Japan is also one of the leading economic and technological centres of the world.
 Ancient gods and traditional customs sit side by side with cutting edge technologies and trendy pop culture, and there is always something new to experience on a visit.
-From the fashion in Harajuku to perfect produce, to empty orchestras and bizarre meal-time etiquette, here are 23 interesting facts about Japan you probably never knew.
+From the fashion in Harajuku to perfect produce, to empty orchestras and bizarre meal-time etiquette, here are the top 15 facts about Japan you probably never knew.

 Kongo Gumi is the oldest operating business in the world, established in 578.
 It specialises in the construction of temples and shrines.

 An estimated 126 million people live in Japan.
 Since 2011, Japan’s population has been noticeably declining mostly due to low birth rates- some say it is due to expensive childcare and the difficulty of finding well-paying jobs.

 Second only to Hong Kong, the life expectancy in Japan is 84, which is 3 years higher than in the United Kingdom.

 With 5 million vending machines- Japan has the highest density in the world.
 Batteries, ramen, sake, umbrellas. flowers- you name it and the vending machines probably stock it.

 If you check your zipper, chances are, it will say YKK on it, which stands for Yoshida Kogyo Kabushikikaisha.
 Founded in Tokyo in 1934, it is estimated that 7 billion zippers are produced by this manufacturer each year.